jam04241/Car-Rental-System/README.md

-This is for Educational purpose only feel free to use my source code :D
+This is my Java Project for Educational purpose only feel free to use my source code :D